dreamonkey/responsive-image-loader/README.md

 Moreover, we aim to automatize everything that doesn't strictly require your input:

-- calculating which are the best breakpoints for resolution switching;
+- calculating best breakpoints for resolution switching;
 - ordering sources by most efficient image format;
 - providing sensible defaults;
 - serving a fallback for older browsers;